dovla2001/dovla2001/README.md

 ---

 ### 💡 About Me
-I am a student with a strong foundation in software development, gained through academic projects and practical experience.
+Aspiring software engineering student with practical experience in developing web and desktop applications, working with databases, and exposure to machine learning.
+From my course of study, I gained knowledge of C#,.NET Core and modern practices such as SOLID principles and object-oriented programming in detail.
+In particular, I'm interested in coding web applications using JavaScript and React.
+I also want to improve my skills in web and desktop application development, with focus on the .NET platform.
 My main interests include:
 - 🧩 **Object-Oriented Programming (OOP)**
 - 🌐 **Web Development**
 - 🗃️ **Database Management**
 - 🤖 **Machine Learning**
 - ⚙️ **Software Engineering Principles**
-- 📊 **Data Analysis**

 ---